kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 ### Color Direction

-The interface uses a controlled palette based around:
+The interface is based around:

 * Deep Navy
 * Gold